LibEMG/libemg/docs/source/documentation/evaluation/evaluation_doc.md

 where $N$ is the total number of data frames/predictions, $\hat{y}_{i}$ is the predicted class label for frame $i$, and $y_{rej}$ is the rejection label (default = -1).

 ## Online Evaluation
 Online evaluation involves user-in-the-loop interaction, meaning that users get real-time feedback as they interact with the control system.
 One common form of online evaluation in the prosthetics community involves leveraging Fitts law tests <sup>1</sup>.
+Check out our [second example](../../examples/fitts_example/fitts.md) if you are interested.
 This is common as prosthetic devices are expensive, and fittings are complicated.
 However, for more generic use cases, online evaluation should involve interaction between the users and the designed application.
 For control system evaluation in an online setting, the **OnlineEMGClassifier** module should be leveraged.

 # References
 <a id="1">[1]</a>